riazhedayati/beautiful-jekyll/_posts/2018-10-01-harry-potter-tidy-text-analysis.md

       fill=NULL)
 </code></pre>

 ![alt text](/img/HP/term freq by book.jpeg "Most common words in each book")

 Again, we see Harry, Ron, Hermoine, occupying the top spots in each of the books.
 We do start to see some variation between the books though towards the bottom of the top 10 lists.

-##Unique words by book
+## Unique words by book
 What about the words that makes each book unique?
-Here we will use a technique called tf-idf, or term frequency – inverse document frequency to identify words which are found most frequently in a single book that are rarely found in the other books.
+Here we will use a technique called tf-idf, or _term frequency–inverse document frequency_ to identify words which are found most frequently in a single book that are rarely found in the other books.

 <pre><code class="language-r line-numbers">#plot TFIDF unique words by book (facet)
 tf_idf <- hp_tidy_nostop %>%